rackerlabs/rax_rails_tutorial/README.md

 The Rackspace team works closely with the fog community - take advantage of that support and the high quality of the fog gem.

 ###Expansion Ideas
-This tutorial is pretty crude in.
+This tutorial is pretty crude.
 We tried to keep it interesting by introducing some intermediate concepts, but we also needed to keep it digetable.
 Hopefully we've accomplished that.

 We've explored a very simple way of accesing Rackspace via a databaseless model and seen some of the drawbacks of that approach - it can be slow.
 On the other hand, we did not have to worry about synching data between our own database and Rackspace.
 Adding a database to track things like the image_type of the images would greatly speed things up, and allow you to track data outside of that provided by the Rackspace system.